samubj/Media-Streaming-With-IBM-Cloud-Video-Streaming/README.md

         npm install sqlite3

 # Step 3:
-Open the ``CineVision`` folder in the VS Code Editor or your favourite Code Editor.
+Open the ``CineVision`` folder in the VS Code Editor or your favourite Code Editor.Change the path to Cine Vision Folder Using Terminal (cd path)

 # Step 4:
 Run the below command to run our ``CineVision`` application.